rcliftonharvey/ajaxclient/README.md

 Once the main script is included, you can start creating AJAX Clients anywhere on your page.

 >You could theoretically re-use a single instance for multiple requests, just make sure that you don't re-initialize the second request before the first request has finished.
-To be absolutely sure that doesn't happen, it is recommended to use one instance of AJAX Client per request.
+To be absolutely certain this doesn't happen, it is recommended to use one instance of the AJAX Client per request.

 To create an instance of the AJAX Client, write this somewhere inside a JavaScript code block:
 ```javascript